nudataviz/project-fall25-darbyatNE/src/USER_GUIDE.md

 Once the data loads, the map defaults to the **Average Price** view.
 Use the control bar at the bottom to navigate the data.

 *   **📊 Average Price Button (Default):** This is the starting view.
 It aggregates *all* queried hours into a single static heatmap, showing you the "average" congestion pattern for your selected criteria.
-*   **▶️ Play / ⏸️ Pause:** Starts the animation to cycle through the hours sequentially.
+*   **▶️ Animate Hours / ⏸️ Pause:** Starts the animation to cycle through the hours sequentially.
 Press pause to freeze the map on a specific timestamp for deeper analysis.
 *   **⏱️ Hourly Slider:** Manually drag the scrubber to jump to a specific hour of the day.
 *   **🚀 Speed Slider:** Adjusts how fast the animation plays (slow for analysis, fast for trends).